SianCulligan/reading-notes/README.md

 4. Why do we need to copy the state in a reducer?
  - It needs to take in then update that state - take a switch statement, it would need to know what state it's in to switch it

 <br><br>
 <br><br>

+### *Class 30 Reading*

+Graph: a non-linear data structure
+    Veritces = Nodes
+    Edges: The connecting line segments

+Vertex - (aka Nodes) a data object that can have zero or more adjacent vertices.

+Neighbor - The neighbors of a node are its adjacent nodes, i.e., are connected via an edge.

+Degree - The degree of a vertex is the number of edges connected to that vertex.

+Directed: (aka Digraph) a graph where every edge is directed.
+Undirected: A graph where each edge is undirected or bi-directional.
+This means that the undirected graph does not move in any direction.

+3 Types or graphs:
+- Complete: *ALL* nodes are connected to all other nodes.
+- Connected: All of vertices/nodes have at least one edge
+- Disconnected: A graph where some vertices may not have edges.

+Acyclic: A directed graph without cycles
+Cyclic: A a graph that has cycles.
+When a node can be traversed through and potentially end up back at itself

+Adjacency Matrix: Represented through a 2-dimensional array.
+If there are n vertices, then we are looking at an n x n Boolean matrix
+- The elements of both the column and the row must add up to 1 if there is an edge that connects the two, or zero if there isn’t a connection.
+- Sparse: When there are very few connections
+- Dense: When there are many connections
+Adjacency List: A collection of linked lists or array that lists all of the other vertices that are connected.

+Weighted Graph: A graph with numbers assigned to its edges.
+These numbers are called weights

+Breadth First Traversal: when you visit all the nodes that are closest to the root as possible.
+From there you traverse outwards, level by level, until you have visited all the vertices/nodes.
+- Start at a specific vertex/node, include a flag to determine whether or not a node's been visited to avoid a loop,
+1. Enqueue the declared start node into the Queue.
+2. Create a loop that will run while the node still has nodes present.
+3. Dequeue the first node from the queue
+4. If the Dequeue‘d node has unvisited child nodes, mark the unvisited children as visited and re-insert them back into the queue.

+Depth First Traversal: Traversing the graph vertically
+1. Push the root node into the stack
+2. Start a while loop while the stack is not empty
+3. Peek at the top node in the stack
+4. If the top node has unvisited children, mark the top node as visited, and then Push any unvisited children back into the stack.
+5. If the top node does not have any unvisited children, Pop that node off the stack
+6. Repeat until the stack is empty.